zackees/virtual-fs/README.md

 # virtual-fs

 Powerful Virtual File abstraction api.
 Connects to any backend supported by Rclone.
 Drop in replacement for pathlib.Path.
 Works with both local and remote files.
-If you have an `rclone.conf` file in a default path then you can this api will allow you access paths like `remote:Bucket/path/file.txt`.
+If you have an `rclone.conf` file in a default path then  this api will allow you access to paths like `remote:Bucket/path/file.txt`.

 ## Docker Users